ATR seeks U.S. approval to deliver planes to Iran before cut-off

 Finding alternative homes may be complicated by the fact that ATRs built for Iran contain some features which are not standard in aircraft designed for short hops, since Iran’s mountainous geography requires extra emergency oxygen supplies.

-Fakhrieh-Kashan said Airbus had also applied for licences to deliver more airplanes.
+Fakhrieh-Kashan said Airbus had also applied for licenses to deliver more airplanes.
 It sold 100 jets to Iran and has delivered three.

 “Nothing can be predicted, as we are dealing with an unpredictable person (Trump),” Fakhrieh-Kashan told Mehr.

-Trump has said the nuclear accord does not address Iran’s ballistic missile programme, nuclear activities beyond 2025 or its role in regional conflicts.
+Trump has said the nuclear accord does not address Iran’s ballistic missile program, nuclear activities beyond 2025 or its role in regional conflicts.